reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 ### Currying

-Both `JavaScript` and `Reason` support currying, but with `Reason`, when using the native compiler (or even a `JavaScript` backend), currying is optimized.
+Both JavaScript and Reason support currying, but with Reason, when using the native compiler (or even a JavaScript backend), currying is optimized.
-(Specifically, you are not penalized for currying in `Reason`, whenever you happen to supply all the arguments).
-The main syntactic difference when defining curried functions is that `Reason` lambdas always begin with the `fun` keyword.
+(Specifically, you are not penalized for currying in Reason, whenever you happen to supply all the arguments).
+The main syntactic difference when defining curried functions is that Reason lambdas always begin with the `fun` keyword.

 <table>
   <thead><tr> <th scope="col"><p >JavaScript</p></th> <th scope="col"><p>Reason</p></th></tr></thead>